BloodBowlBase/EHeresy/docs/legions_imperialis_campaigns/spearhead_assault_missions.md

 ## SECONDARY OBJECTIVES

 In addition to the possible ways to score Victory Points described in each Mission, each player has a Secondary Objective.
-Secondary Objectives are chosen as described on [page 74].
+Secondary Objectives are chosen as described [on page 74](./spearhead_assault_battles.md#determine-secondary-objective).

 Each of the Secondary Objectives are described over the following pages.
 If a Secondary Objective requires the placement of an Objective marker, then the marker must be clearly indicated as different from the Mission Objective markers.
 Any time a Secondary Objective marker is placed, either while setting up the battlefield or during the course of a game, it cannot be placed within an area of Impassable Terrain, overlapping a Structure or overlapping the base of any model.
 If the marker must be placed but does not meet these rules, move the marker the shortest possible distance to allow it to be placed.